 Many archeologists have since dug at the site.
 Today the Rhode Island Historical Society owns it, and the National Register of Historic Places includes it on its list.
 You can get to it via a series of trails in Exeter that surround the property.
 Find more information here.

-Calendar II, South Woodstock, Vt.
+Stone Structures in South Woodstock, Vt.

 Eastern Vermont has some of the densest concentrations of ancient stone structures in North America.
 An inventory of Vermont’s stone chambers compiled by the New England Antiquities Research Association found 52 stone chambers.
 They discovered them in 23 towns in five Vermont counties, particularly Orange and Windsor.